 Note to Editors

 Every year, Brand Finance values 5,000 of the world’s biggest brands.
-The 50 most valuable apparel brands are included in the Brand Finance Apparel 50 2020 report.
+The 50 most valuable Belgian brands are included in the Brand Finance Utilities 50 2020 report.

 Brand value is understood as the net economic benefit that a brand owner would achieve by licensing the brand in the open market.
 Brand strength is the efficacy of a brand’s performance on intangible measures relative to its competitors.

-Additional insights, charts, and more information about the methodology, as well as definitions of key terms are available in the Brand Finance Apparel 50 2020 report.
+Additional insights, charts, and more information about the methodology, as well as definitions of key terms are available in the Brand Finance Utilities 50 2020 report.